 Currently, I am licensed in the state of Texas as a Marriage and Family Therapist (license #202591)

-On a more personal note, I have been married for more than 20 years, together we raised two beautiful daughters that are now adults.
+On a more personal note, I have been married for more than 20 years, together we raised two beautiful daughters, who are now adults.
 In my spare time I like to read, go places and explore life with all it has to offer.

 Education and Professional Development